Canoe River train crash: Rescue

-At the time of the crash, the temperature was about 0 °F, and there were about 6 in of snow on the ground.
+At the time of the crash, the temperature was about 0 °F, and there was about 6 in of snow on the ground.
 The telephone lines next to the track were cut by the accident, but a crewman managed to make an emergency call to Jasper in Alberta.
 Because the crash site was 83 mi away, medical relief took three hours to arrive.
 A work engine, in the interim, took the movable coaches of the troop train back along the track as far as Cedarside.
 The hospital train brought eight nurses and two doctors from Jasper, who spent the trip making what preparations they could.
 On arrival, they found patients with severe injuries.
 "There was hardly a case with only one type of trauma."
 That rescue train transported the injured to Edmonton from the crash scene.
 The Jasper doctors left the train when the rescue train reached there, again placing Dr. Kimmett in charge.
 He remained so until the civilians were relieved by Army personnel from Edmonton, who joined the train in Edson.
 Major Francis P. Leask, commanding the soldiers, praised Dr. Kimmett's work, "We couldn't have gotten along without him" and also praised his men, both veterans and recruits, for their calm, efficient work in the disaster.

 Wintry weather made subsequent attempts to recover the dead difficult; four bodies were never found.
 Transcontinental traffic was rerouted temporarily onto Canadian Pacific tracks through Calgary as the CNR attempted to clear the tracks.
 The work was hampered by an explosion and fire that broke out on the morning of November 22, consuming many of the wrecked cars and likely the missing bodies, and the wreckage was cleared by that evening, allowing traffic to resume the following day.